jaspector

 Subdivision applications require an application fee or receipt under the subdivision regulations.
 Specific Fire Marshal building permit fee amounts were not clearly published in the sources reviewed.

-Information on this page was last verified: March 2026.
-Permit rules and fees change — confirm current requirements directly with the Atascosa County Fire Marshal and Emergency Management Office; Atascosa County Rural Development; Atascosa County Environmental Health Department before applying.
+Source: Atascosa County Fire Marshal and Emergency Management Office; Atascosa County Rural Development; Atascosa County Environmental Health Department ↗

 Verified county approvals are required for subdivision and other regulated development activity under the subdivision regulations, for OSSF and sanitation matters through Environmental Health, and for Fire Marshal building permit and certificate of occupancy cases when constructing a new building, remodeling, or opening a new business in an existing location.

-Typical processing time is County subdivision rules state completeness review within 10 business days and final plat action not later than 30 days after receipt of a completed plat application.
+Building permit processing times in unincorporated Atascosa County, TX typically run County subdivision rules state completeness review within 10 business days and final plat action not later than 30 days after receipt of a completed plat application.
 Fire Marshal checklist allows up to 5 days for final inspection scheduling..
+Timelines can vary based on project complexity and current department workload.